Previewed 9 April 2010, Opened 15 April 2010, Closed 22 May 2010 at the Royal Court Theatre

 Previewed 11 May 2012, Opened 23 May 2012, Closed 4 August 2012 at the Duke of York's Theatre

 The Royal Court Theatre presents Laura Wade's play Posh in London with Simon Shepherd

 In an oak-panelled room in Oxford, ten young bloods with cut-glass vowels and deep pockets are meeting, intent on restoring their right to rule.
 Members of an elite student dining society, the boys are bunkering down for a wild night of debauchery, decadence and bloody good wine.
 But this isn't the last huzzah: they're planning a takeover - Welcome to the Riot Club.

 Please Note: Age guidance 14 plus.

-Posh in London at the Duke of York's Theatre previews from 11 May 2012, opens on 23 May 2012 and closes on 4 August 2012.
+Posh in London at the Duke of York's Theatre previewed from 11 May 2012, opened on 23 May 2012, and closed on 4 August 2012.